Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

 \subsection{Threat Models and Attacks}

-Bus-based topologies and their variations can be considered as the most common topologies in optical NoCs.
-Therefore, there are different set of threat models and vulnerabilities compared to mesh based electrical NoCs.
+Bus-based topologies and their variations can be considered the most common topologies in optical NoCs.
+Therefore, there are different threat models and vulnerabilities compared to electrical NoCs where the mesh-based topology is common.
 In this section, we explore threat models and attacks on optical NoCs.